National Federation of the Blind Also Joins Litigation

 “State and federal agencies that administer government benefits and programs have been required to communicate effectively and accessibly with all current and potential beneficiaries for decades,” said Mark Riccobono, President of the National Federation of the Blind.
 “Today, technology makes effective communication easier than ever, but agencies throughout the nation are still failing to meet this legal and moral obligation.
 The National Federation of the Blind is committed to fighting for blind people like Christopher and Sarah Meyer when state agencies flout the law.”

-Plaintiffs are represented by Indiana Disability Rights (IDR), Brown, Goldstein & Levy, LLP, and the Law Office of Jana Eisinger, PLLC.
+Plaintiffs are represented by Indiana Disability Rights (IDR), Brown, Goldstein & Levy, and the Law Office of Jana Eisinger, PLLC.

 According to Tom Crishon, Managing Attorney at IDR, “Indiana agencies are required to offer communications with blind people that are as effective as communications with others.
 The plaintiffs are simply asking DFR to provide correspondence regarding their benefits in a format that is accessible and necessary to afford them an equal opportunity to participate in the program.
 Despite repeated attempts to work with DFR to achieve a workable solution, the agency continually fails to effectively communicate with blind Hoosiers.”